RIKEN-RCCS/lens3/v2/doc/design.md

 ## Short-Term Todo, or Deficiency

-* Rewrite in Go-lang.
-The code will be in Go in the next release (v2.1.1).

-* Avoid polling of a start of MinIO.
-Currently, a Lens3-Mux waits for MinIO by frequent polling in the database.
-See wait_for_service_starts().
+* Avoid polling of a start of a backend.
+Lens3-Mux waits for a start of a backend by polling in the keyval-db.

 * Reject certain bucket-directory paths so that it does service in directories with dots.
 Servicing in ".ssh" should be avoided, for